 Have you ever said something to someone and wished you could erase the words from their mind?
 Do you lay awake at night and replay the words in your head—over and over again—that you wish you hadn’t said?
-I’m right there with you friends.
-My words can sometimes come out a little too harsh if I’m not careful.
+I’m right there with your friends.
+My words can sometimes come out a little too harsh.

 James 3:8 tells us that no human can control the tongue because it is evil.
 Thinking back over some of the things I have said, I would have to agree; evil can come out of our mouths.
-But with God’s help it’s possible to successfully change the way we talk.
-I have discovered that if I mentally ask myself some keys questions before I speak, it helps me to keep my tongue in check.
+But with God’s help, it’s possible to successfully change the way we talk.
+I have discovered that if I pause and mentally consider these eleven questions before I speak, it helps me to keep my tongue in check.

 1. Are my words truthful?

 “Therefore, having put away falsehood, let each one of you speak the truth with his neighbor, for we are members one of another.”
 Ephesians 4:25 (ESV)